 Contributed by – Healthians team

 The reality is coronavirus has dramatically affected everyone.
 As the research goes on, new symptoms are popping up every other day.
-Research published in The American Journal of Gastroenterology noted that almost half of COVID-19 patients enrolled in the study reported loss of appetite including other digestive symptoms.
+A research noted that almost half of COVID-19 patients enrolled in the study reported loss of appetite including other digestive symptoms.
 Hence, considering the situation, a loss of appetite should not be taken lightly.

 Now, anyone can experience a loss of appetite for many different reasons.
 You may have less desire to eat, you may not feel hungry or the idea of eating might make you nauseous.
 But if you don’t eat, you will experience fatigue and your body won’t get the fuel required to function properly.
 Such a condition will make you weak and susceptible to illnesses and other complications.
 So, in this article, we will look at some possible causes and reasons you don’t feel eating.

 When you are stressed your body reacts as if it’s in danger and goes into fight-or-flight mode.
 Your brain cell releases chemicals including adrenaline which makes your heart beat faster and slows down your digestion making you lose your appetite.
 However, it happens for only a short time.
 If you are stressed for a long period of time, your body will produce cortisol which makes you hungrier.

 Appetite loss is the side effect of many medications.
 Antibiotics, antifungals, blood pressure medicines and muscle relaxants are some common culprits.
 If you are on any of these medications and don’t feel like eating, then check with your doctor for advice.

 When you are sick, your immune system releases chemicals called cytokines which makes you tired and not eager to eat.
 It’s just your body’s way of telling you to rest so that the body gets enough energy it needs to fight off the disease.
 But eating some food will only give your immune system a boost.